Move into shipping & logistics

 - For some specific and important clients, monitoring that our trucks are on time and making sure we ensure a high level of service quality

-3. The formal Education at the Danish Shipowners association
+4. The formal Education at the Danish Shipowners Association

 The education will consist of webinars (approx. every second week) and classroom training in Copenhagen in September and May (approx. one week each time).
 The modules are:

-Yes, we offer a competitive salary that will be regulated according to the cost of living in the specific country you are placed.
-Further DFDS will pay two home trips (within Europe) per year and also help to find accommodation and cover a large part of your monthly rent.
+Yes, we offer a competitive salary that will be regulated according to the cost of living in the specific country where you are placed.
+DFDS also will pay two home trips (within Europe) per year and also help to find accommodation and cover a large portion of your monthly rent.

 6. What happens when I have completed the trainee programme?